Percent Change Estimation in Large Scale Online Experiments: Empirical Results

 For each pre-period \pvalue\ bucket Figure~\ref{fig:mis} shows the empirical coverage of the 95\% CI and the MSE in the post period.
 Pre-Post outperforms Post in both coverage robustness and MSE.
 Both Pre-Post and Post have the right coverage on average.
 However, the coverage of Pre-Post is uniform with respect to the pre-period \pvalue, while the coverage of Post is strongly dependent on the pre-period permutation \pvalue.
 In particular, when the pre-period \pvalue\ is smaller than 0.1, i.e., the two groups are not well aligned in the pre-period, Post has substantially lower coverage than the nominal coverage.
 Similarly, the MSE of Pre-Post is uniform, while the MSE of Post is very high when the pre-period \pvalue\ is small and comparable to Pre-Post when the \pvalue\ is large.

-\subsection{Width of the Credible Intervals}
+\subsubsection{Width of the Credible Intervals}

-In this example I study the impact of traffic size and number of days of experiment on the DAUs metric.
+There is a common misconception that running an online experiment for twice the time is equivalent to running and experiment on twice the traffic.
+Similar misconceptions have been noticed by data scientists at other tech companies \cite{xu2018sqr}.
+Since finding space for a large experiment is often difficult, experimenters often run their experiments longer to compensate for the small amount of traffic available.

+The goal of this example is to illustrate the relationship between the size of an experiment at YouTube, its length and the method used for inference.
+In particular, the example shows how running experiments twice as long is not as valuable as running experiments on twice the traffic.
+More importantly, the example shows that a variance reduction technique like Pre-Post can be even more valuable than doubling the size of the experiment.

 This example is based on 40 identical YouTube experiments, where 20 experiments have twice the traffic ($2p$) of the other 20 experiments ($p$).
 The pre-period corresponds to the 7 days prior to the start of the experiment.
+The metric considered is DAUs.

 In Figure~\ref{fig:wid}, each thin line represents an individual experiment, and the thick line represents the average across experiments.
 Each color represents a different method and traffic size combination.
 Specifically, red corresponds to Post based on traffic proportion $p$, green to Post based on twice the traffic ($2p$), blue to Pre-Post based on traffic proportion $p$, and purple to Pre-Post based on twice the traffic ($2p$).